 If you have ever questioned, “ how territorial are cats?”, the answer is - very territorial.
 In the wild, smaller cats would bury their feces to indicate that they acknowledged the dominance of larger predators.
 When your kitten is trying to bury their poop, they are saying, "You're the boss human, and I know it."
 So annoying as it may be as a cat owner , take it as a compliment!

 Does the type of litterbox make a difference?

-One of many litter box cleaning hacks, a simple answer to the problem is to get a larger litter box with a hood, which is like a separate room for your cat to go in.
-Whatever litter box type you use, always make sureto put in the right amount of cat litter.
+One of many litter box cleaning hacks, is to get a larger litter box with a hood, which is like a separate room for your cat to go in.
+Whatever litter box type you use, always make sure to put in the right amount of cat litter.
 Too much, and you eliminate the benefits of a box with higher sides.
 Too little, and your cat doesn't have enough to absorb their urine or cover their litter mess (such as solids).

 What else can I do to keep the cat litter in the litterbox?

-Some large cats are just more into digging than others, but with our tips, you might be able to encourage them to keep a bit more cat litter in the litter box, rather than all over your floor.
+Some large cats are just more into digging than others, but with our tips, you might be able to encourage them to keepfromkicking litter all over your floor.
 Have you got a cat that digs and kicks cat litter?
 How do you deal with it?
 Let us know in the comments!